 self, self.font.measureText(text))) cmds.append(DrawCursor(

-You can now edit the examples on this page in your toy browser—but each key stroke will take hundreds of milliseconds, making for a frustrating editing experience.
+You can now edit the examples on this chapter’s page in your browser—but each key stroke will take more than a second, making for a frustrating editing experience.
 So let’s work on speeding that up.

 Text editing is exceptionally